Fun FOOD Frolic

 4) Taman Cannought Night Market

-Food stories are often as much about the experience as they are about the food themselves.
+Food stories are often as much about the experience as they are about the food.
 The night market at Taman Cannought in Kuala Lumpur is all about the experience.
-Every Wednesday, the tourist flock here to buy a selection of the items on stock – from food to crafts and books.
+Every Wednesday, the tourists flock here to buy a selection of the items on stock – from food to crafts and books.

 The food at Taman Cannought is fresh and bursting with local flavors.
 One can also shop for cutlery, handicrafts, and collectibles for gifting at Taman Cannought.